 Through this route, you will come across numerous bars, accommodation, shops… And many passers-by.
 So it offers a unique and singular environment.
 Nothing to do with sad!

 In this way, if you want to know and see the Paseo de los Tristes in Granada, we recommend you read the following information:

 To begin with, the Paseo de los Tristes is located in the Albaicín neighborhood of Granada, probably the most beautiful and most particular of the capital, also declared a UNESCO World Heritage Site.
 So now you can get an idea!

 And, without a doubt, the Paseo de los Tristes de Granada is one of the best things to see in the Albaicín.

-Its location is privileged, situated right under the Alhambra, bordering the Darro River and practically in the center of the city.
-For this and for many other reasons, it invites without a doubt, to include it in your route through Granada.
+Its location is privileged, just below the Alhambra, bordering the River Darro and very close to the city center.
+For this and for many other reasons, it invites without a doubt route through Granada.

 2.How to get to Paseo de los Tristes

-As it is located in the heart of the city, to access here you have several options:
+As it is located in close to the city, to access here you have several options: